 Traditional laces are only found in hybrid sandals like the Merrell Choprock Shandal or the KEEN Clearwater CNX.
 These sandals use lacing like traditional hiking footwear for added security, which makes them great for higher-mileage pursuits.
 (They also have uppers like traditional hiking footwear.)
 The majority of hiking sandals, however, use webbing instead of lacing.
 There are usually three main straps: two that cross the foot and a third to secure the heel.
 Some brands (like Chaco) offer a fourth strap that runs diagonally for added security.
 Toe straps are entirely dependent on user comfort.
 Some hikers prefer a circular strap to isolate the big toe while others opt for a toe bar similar to the style used in the Bedrock Sandals Cairn 3D Adventure.

-Our 17 testers tallied more than 750 miles, putting 10 top-selling and top-rated hiking sandals through the gauntlet.
+Our 17 testers tallied more than 750 miles, putting 10 top-selling and top-rated hiking sandals at REI through the gauntlet.
 After a two-month period, each tester rated the sandals they tried on a 100-point scale for support, traction and overall comfort.
 Total scores listed above are a cumulative average.
-The six sandals listed here are their favorites: The Merrell Choprock Shandal, Chaco Mega Z/Cloud, Bedrock Sandals Cairn 3D Adventure and ECCO Yucatan performed best in the test overall, while the KEEN Clearwater CNX and Xero Shoes Z-Trail scored high in one or more (but not all) of the categories.
+The seven sandals listed here are their favorites: The Merrell Choprock Shandal, Chaco Mega Z/Cloud, Bedrock Sandals Cairn 3D Adventure and ECCO Yucatan performed best in the test overall, while the KEEN Clearwater CNX, Xero Shoes Z-Trail and Teva Hurricane XLT 2 scored high in one or more (but not all) of the categories.
 Thank you to each of our testers; sorry for the blisters.